ashishka13/mutual-fund-tracker/README.md

 Upload a handwritten text file to get back results of your mutual fund portfolio records.

+Just drop your .txt files in the `drop-files-here` folder.
-your text file `myfilename.txt` file should contain the data as follows:
+Those files should contain the data as follows:

 ```
 .